Deathbed Tweeting Makes Me Uncomfortable, And That’s Okay

 Did you hear about this guy tweeting from his mother’s death bed?

 I hadn’t, so of course I dropped everything to check it out.
 Turns out this guy was Scott Simon of NPR.
-We all know Ira Glass is my life coach, so I give any NPR personality a fair shot, especially when they are talking end of life.
-This all sounded right up my alley.
+I give any NPR personality a fair shot, especially when they are talking end of life, so this all sounded right up my alley.

 I started scrolling through his posts.
 His mom was in the ICU . . .
 I have a little ICU end-of-life experience under my belt, to say the least.
 I have spent countless hours of my career supporting families through deaths in the ICU.
 My dad died in the ICU.
 As I read tweet after tweet, there were some good quips, some poignant moments in 140 characters or less, and a million followers.
 There was a clear and overwhelming love for his mother.